asyncapi/website/pages/docs/concepts/asyncapi-document/adding-bindings.md

         bindingVersion: '0.4.0'
 ```

-This document shows how to set up channel bindings for a kafka channel.
+This document shows how to set up channel bindings for a channel that represents Kafka topic.

 ## Message bindings

 Message bindings provide protocol-specific information for a specific message.
-You can define properties like the timestamp and acknowledgment settings for a message in the bindings.
+For example, for AMQP protocol you can specify the type of the message in a protocol specific notation.

 Here is a diagram explaining message binding: